CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 **[SYKE/FMI, Finnish image mosaics](https://www.syke.fi/fi-FI/Tutkimus__kehittaminen/Tutkimus_ja_kehittamishankkeet/Hankkeet/Paikkatietoalusta_PTA)** : Sentinel-1, Sentinel-2 and Landsat mosaics, for several time periods per year.
 Some of them are available in Puhti, but not all.
 [FMI provides also a STAC catalog for these mosaics](https://pta.data.lit.fmi.fi/stac/root.json)

 [**Copernicus Data Space Ecosystem**](https://dataspace.copernicus.eu/) provides worldwide main products for Sentinel-1, -2 and -3.
 It requires free registration.
 Includes possibility for visualisation and data processing.
 This was introduced in late 2023 and replaced the European Space Agency's SciHub.
-This service provides much more than a data download service, see for example all [analysing services of the Copernicus Data Space Ecosystem](https://dataspace.copernicus.eu/analyse).
+This service provides much more than a data download service, see below for more information.

 [**FinHub**](https://finhub.nsdc.fmi.fi/#/home) is the Finnish national mirror of SciHub; other national mirrors also exist.
 It covers Finland and the Baltics and offers Sentinel-2 L1C (but not L2A) and Sentinel 1 SLC, GRD and OCN products and requires own registration.
 FinHub provides a similar Graphical User Interface (GUI) and Application Programming Interface (API) to access the data as the old SciHub.
 You can also use for example the [sentinelsat](https://sentinelsat.readthedocs.io/en/stable/) tool for downloading data from FinHub.